-This will ensure a backup water supply to Staten Island and will facilitate the City's ability to benefit from anticipated increases in cargo volumes in the Port of New York and New Jersey.
+The new siphon will ensure a backup water supply to Staten Island and will facilitate the City's ability to benefit from anticipated increases in cargo volumes in the Port of New York and New Jersey.

-For PANYNJ and USACOE to complete their project, two water siphons (identified as Siphon #1 and Siphon #2) that are owned, operated and maintained by the New York City Department of Environmental Protection must be removed.
+For PANYNJ and USACOE to complete their project, two water siphons (identified as Siphon #1 and Siphon #2) that are owned, operated, and maintained by the New York City Department of Environmental Protection, must be removed.
 These siphons are critical to ensuring a backup water supply to Staten Island and will be replaced by one new siphon at a deeper level.
-The proposed new siphon will be an approximately 6-foot diameter siphon-welded steel water transmission main within a 12-foot diameter tunnel constructed beneath the New York Harbor between Brooklyn and Staten Island, New York within a tunnel.
-Additional construction work may include tunnel launching and receiving shafts, extensive land piping and sewer replacement and relocation, two micro-tunnel crossings beneath the Staten Island railroad, and a new chlorination station.
+The proposed new siphon will be an approximately six-foot diameter siphon-welded steel water transmission main within a 12-foot diameter tunnel constructed beneath the New York Harbor between Brooklyn and Staten Island within a tunnel.
+Additional construction may include tunnel launching and receiving shafts, extensive land piping and sewer replacement and relocation, two micro-tunnel crossings beneath the Staten Island railroad, and a new chlorination station.

 On behalf of the Department of Environmental Protection, NYCEDC will manage the implementation of the project through the construction phase.

 Proposed Siphon Route